ti-community-infra/tichi/docs/en/plugins/tars.md

 ### How often will regular scans be performed?

-It is currently one hour, and will be adjusted later according to the number of repositories used.
+This is currently 20 minutes, updating the earliest created PR for each repository's different branches each time.